okadyrov/qa5-project/_DOCS/user/profile.md

 matsakova-dayana	Profile

 Profile page is displayed after User clicks Login button on homepage.
-Then User should be redirected to https://app.pasv.us/user/
+Then User should be redirected to https://app.pasv.us/user/ Profile page is a display or a summary of User account.

-In the upper left corner of the page there is Menu bar with 5 fields (hyperlinks):
+There is Menu bar with 5 fields (hyperlinks):
-Progress Monitor:
+* Progress Monitor:
-font: bold
 After clicking on it User goes to the homepage

-Courses:
+* Courses:
-font: regular
-After clicking on it User goes to https://app.pasv.us/course Cards
+After clicking on it User goes to https://app.pasv.us/course.
-font: regular
+Here User can find available for him/her list of courses.

+* Cards:
-After clicking on it User goes to https://app.pasv.us/flash Groups
+After clicking on it User goes to https://app.pasv.us/flash.
-font: regular
+Here User can find list of FlashCards.

+* Groups:
-After clicking on it User goes to https://app.pasv.us/group
+After clicking on it User goes to https://app.pasv.us/group.
+Here User can find the list of all available lectures divided by topic.

-Diary:
+* Diary:
-font: regular
-After clicking on it User goes to https://app.pasv.us/diary
+After clicking on it User goes to https://app.pasv.us/diary.
+On this page User can create his/her daily report and see daily reports of other members of group.

-In the upper right corner of the page there is a field(hyperlink) with User name.
+Profile page also contains a field(hyperlink) with User name.

 After clicking on it dropdown list pops-up.
 There are 3 options:
-Profile
-Settings
-Log out

-To the right of User name there is a coin icon.
-It shows the number of coins User earned.

-Under Menu bar on the left side of the page there is a User Name.
+* Profile: this field is active but it doesn’t redirect User anywhere.
-This field has the largest font on the page.
+So he/she stays on the same page.

+* Settings: this field redirects User to https://app.pasv.us/user/edit/ Here he/she can edit his/her Profile.

+* Log out: by clicking on it User can log out.

-Under it there are 3 small icons and 2 labels:
+On Profile page User can also see 3 small icons and 2 labels:
-1. GitHub icon:
+* GitHub icon:
 It redirects User to his/her GitHub account.
-2. Codewars icon:
+* Codewars icon:
 It redirects User to his/her Codewars account.
-3. Slack icon:
+* Slack icon:
 It redirects User to his/her Slack account.
-4. This label shows the name of the group in which User is studying.
+* The label shows the name of the group in which User is studying.
-5. This label shows User role.
+* This label shows User role.
+It can be new, learner, student, teacher or admin.

 matyeva-aika	Profile